Jake Albion ’13 became vice president of client relations at Thrive Media after studying sociology and anthropology.

 - <div style="background-image:url(/live/image/gid/71/width/1600/height/300/crop/1/29885_anthropology.rev.1450297460.png)"/>

 Our courses prepare students for a variety of careers in market research, as well as public relations, education, advertising, public administration, and more.
 Students learn strategies for interviewing, running focus groups, doing observations, analyzing space, collecting surveys, and analyzing data using statistical software and coding strategies.

 Lake Forest College facilitates five career communities called Career Pathways to help students explore major/career options and position themselves for the internships that will help them to further prepare for productive and rewarding careers after graduation.
 Students from all majors can participate in the Career Pathways to shape their career goals alongside of their academic interests.

-Sociology and anthropology majors tend to find a home in the Law, Policy, and Nonprofit or the Business and Finance Career Pathway, although any pathway can fit depending on interests.
+Sociology and anthropology majors tend to find a home in the Law and Public Service or the Business and Finance Career Pathway, although any pathway can fit depending on interests.

 To get an idea for which pathways students might join based upon some common sociology and anthropology interests, check these out:

-- Nonprofit Administration – Law, Policy, and Nonprofit
+- Nonprofit Administration – Law and Public Service

 - Risk Management – Business and Finance